neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ### Immutable and Append-Only

 I have [written](/blog/vidya/technology/business-case-for-functional-programming/) and [spoken](/blog/vidya/technology/talking-trends-at-tech-talk-dc/)
-a great deal about the value of immutability, and I think it is essential to secure online voting.
+a great deal about the value of immutable data, and I think it is essential to secure online voting.
 The software should not permit updates or deletes.
 Rather, any change to the data--a new candidate, a newly registered voter, a new address for an existing voter, and certainly every vote--should be represented in immutable, append-only fashion.
 As part of the auditability of the software, we should be able to replay every event that's occurred to recreate state at any point in the process.

-In fact, I would say immutability might be the single best defense against bad actors.
+In fact, immutability might be the single best defense against bad actors.

 ### Client Device and Application Deployment Agnostic